Surprise! Dwayne The Rock Johnson Is Married

 "We do," he wrote alongside a few photos of the newlyweds celebrating their big day "August 18, 2019.
 Hawaii.
 Pōmaikaʻi (blessed) @laurenhashianofficial."

-The bride wore a long gown with lace detailing for the event and carried a bouquet of white flowers.
-Meanwhile, the groom wore a white shirt and white pants.
+The bride wore a long gown with lace detailing by Mira Zwillinger for the event and carried a bouquet of white flowers.
+The open-back number, dubbed the Dara dress, is worth $12,540.
+In addition, she finished her look with a stunning veil.
+As for the groom, he looked dapper in a white shirt and white pants.

 Several of their celebrity pals congratulated the dynamic duo in the comments section of Johnson's post.